udacity/create-your-own-adventure/english/swami-vivekananda/swami-vivekananda.md

 All the best with whatever you wish to do in your life :)

-But, whatever you do, don't touch a hot stove.
+But, whatever you do:

+Don't touch a hot stove ...

+Don't use the toaster in the bath tub ...

+Don't talk about your favorite type of "Bath Bomb" or the best "Photo Bomb" you have seen in the airport security line ...